Once Upon a Time in America: Filming

 The filming of Once Upon a Time in America started in June 1982 and ended in April the following year.
 The shooting locations took place in and around the US, Canada, Italy and France, with a focal point in New York City.
 Interior scenes were filmed mostly at the Cinecittà Studios in Rome.

 The beach scene in which Max unveils his plan to rob the Federal Reserve, was shot at The Don CeSar in St. Pete Beach, Florida.
-The railway of New York's Grand Central Station in 1930s flashbacks was filmed in the Gare du Nord in Paris.
+The railway of New York's Grand Central Terminal in 1930s flashbacks was filmed in the Gare du Nord in Paris.
 The interiors of the lavish restaurant where Noodles takes Deborah on their date were shot in the Hotel Excelsior in Venice, Italy.

 Several sequences were filmed in Montreal, Quebec - the exterior of Bordeaux Prison doubled for the Federal Reserve Bank of New York, the shooting of Jimmy O'Donnell was filmed at Place d'Youville, a scene were Noodles picks up Deborah was shot outside the Ritz-Carlton Montreal.
 The meeting and shootout with the Minaldi brothers was filmed in the town of Louiseville.

 Filming in New York proved to be relatively difficult, as the IATSE labor union raised a strong objection to Leone's use of a foreign crew, and launched a public protest campaign big enough to persuade President Ronald Reagan to call for a Department of Labor investigation into the matter.

 De Niro shot his scenes in chronological continuity.
 His makeup as an old man required four-to-six hours of preparation.
 After a few weeks, Nilo Jacoponi, Manlio Rocchetti and Gino Zamprioli replaced Christopher Tucker, whose makeup was considered excessive and unrealistic by Leone.